 Lakehouse at Waterhead Inn – Perched on the northern end of Windermere with views of the lake, it’s a 12-minute walk into town.

-Rothay Manor – Luxury Country House just a 10 minute walk from the centre of Ambleside.
-Old style luxury with a modern finish, it has excellent individually designed specs and a fine restaurant.
+Rothay Manor – Luxury Country House just a 10-minute walk from the centre of Ambleside.
+It has old-style luxury with a modern finish, individually designed spaces, and is a fine restaurant.

-If you are looking for more ideas for places to stay you can find all our recommendations on where to stay in the Lake District.
+If you are looking for more ideas for places to stay, you can find all our recommendations on where to stay in the Lake District.
+This guide includes a review of all the areas in the Lake District, along with where to stay and what to do.

 MAP & RESOURCES